-1. The very first step of getting into sewing, is actually to buy a (more or less) proper machine.
-Doesn’t need to be much.
-Ages ago I bought a pretty cheap one on Amazon for around 100 $ and it served me very well for many many years.
-Besides the regular stitches it also offered a zig-zag and stretch-stitch, which are quite important for a cosplayer.
-Being cheap and poor however, I never brought my machine in for service and maintenance and so it sadly just died at some point.
-Keep in mind: Try to bring your machine in for maintenance at least once a year.
-Most local fabric shops offer this service for only a couple of bucks.
+First step to get into sewing, is actually getting a more or less proper machine.
+Ages ago I bought a simple one on Amazon for around 100 $.
+Having the quite important zic zack and stretch stitches, it did it’s job for quite a long time.
+Being a cheap and poor cosplayer however, I’ve never let my machine maintain and so it sadly just died at one point.
+So, keep in mind: Try to let your machine maintain at least once a year.
+Local fabric shops always offer this service for around 50 $.

-3. While I struggled a lot with sewing myself, I actually figured out that instructional books are a great help.
-While you can find pretty much all the info scattered throughout the internet, having it all neatly organised in one place helps a great deal. my favourite is “Nähen leicht gemacht” from Burda though I’m not sure it’s available in English yet.
-There are plenty of books which are specialised in pattern making, sewing basics, embroidery or artistic folding techniques.
-It’s also surprisingly (well not really surprisingly) helpful to check out the manual of your sewing machine.
-It saved my hide more than once.
+While struggeling with sewing myself a lot, I actually figured out that instructional books can be a great help.
+The one from Burda turned out really helpful in plenty of projects.
+There are plenty of books which are specialized in pattern making, basic sewing, embroidery or artistic folding techniques.
+It’s also quite helpful to check out the manual of your sewing machine.

-4. Another great help are patterns!
-Burda, Simplicity and McCall’s all offer a wide selection of pre-made pattern for all kinds of different costumes and characters.
-Just grab the pattern, unfold it, pick the size and trace all the shapes on fabric.
-Many of them include sewing instructions, options for adjustments and fabric recommendations as well, so it’s a good idea to check what else is in the package.
+A further great help are patterns!
+Burda, Simplicity and especially McCall’s have even a cosplay line for all kind of different costumes and characters.
+Just grab be pattern, unfold it, pick the size and trace all shapes on fabric.
+Sewing patterns mostly include sewing instructional, options for adjustments and fabric recommendations as well, so it’s clearly to check them out.
 One of my favourite patterns is a slim dress from Burda, which I used and altered for plenty of costumes.

-I hope I made you curious!
-Check out the video of how I made my Mi’qote costume from Final Fantasy FXIV if you want to watch how a sewing costume is made from start to end!
+Did I made you curious?
+Check out the making of my Mi’qote costume if you want to watch how a costume is made from the start till the very end!